An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: An Ergodic Control Problem for Controlled Diffusions

 A control $U\in\Uadm$ is said to be stationary Markov if for some measurable $v:\Rd\to\M$ we have $U(t)=v(X(t))$.
 Therefore for a stationary Markov control we have $v(X(t))\in\M(X(t))$ for all $t\geq 0$.
 By $\Usm$ we denote the set of all stationary Markov controls.

 Now we introduce relaxed controls which will be useful for our analysis.
-Association of relaxed controls to such control problems has become quite natural.
-In our setup we show that we can not do better even we extend the control sets to include relaxed controls (see Theorem~\ref{T-HJB} and \ref{T-exist}).
+Association of relaxed controls to such control problems is useful since it extends the action space to a compact, convex set \cite{ari-bor-ghosh}.
+In our setup we show that we can not do better even we extend the controls to include relaxed controls (see Theorem~\ref{T-HJB} and \ref{T-exist}).
 Moreover, relaxed control would be useful to prove asymptotic lower bounds (Theorem~\ref{T-lower}).
 By $\mathcal{P}(\M)$ we denote the set of all probability measures on $\M$.
 We can extend the drift $b$ and the running cost $r$ on $\mathcal{P}(\M)$ as follows: for $v(\D{u})\in\mathcal{P}(\M)$,

 Controls taking values in $\mathcal{P}(\M)$ are known as \textit{relaxed} controls.
 Similarly, we can extend the definition of stationary Markov controls to measure valued processes.
 A stationary Markov control $v:\Rd\to\mathcal{P}(\M)$ is said to be admissible if there is a unique strong solution to \eqref{E-sde} and $\langle 1_{M(X(t))}, v(X(t))\rangle =1$, almost surely, for all $t\geq 0$.
-We continue to denote the extended class by $\Usm$.
-We render the space $\Usm$ with the following topology: : $v_{n}\to v$ in $\Usm$ if and only if
+We continue to denote this extended class by $\Usm$.
+We endow the space $\Usm$ with the following topology \cite[Chapter~2.2.4]{ari-bor-ghosh}: : $v_{n}\to v$ in $\Usm$ if and only if

 for all $f\in L^{1}(\Rd)\cap L^{2}(\Rd)$ and $g\in\calC_{b}(\Rd\times \M)$. \begin{proposition} The space $\Usm$ under the above mentioned topology is compact whenever the initial condition $X(0)$ is a fixed point. \end{proposition}